agrc/porter/.github/ISSUE_TEMPLATE/1-introduce-sgid-dataset.md

 ---
-name: Introduce data to the SGID
+name: Introducing data to the SGID
 about: Creation Checklist
 title: Add <dataset name> from <source>
 labels: "introduction, porter"